GDPR for HR Professionals

 The General Data Protection Regulations (GDPR) come into force on 25th May 2018, there is no soft landing for the GDPR, and no transition period, meaning businesses will have to comply and be able to show they comply from the offset.

 HR departments process large amounts of personal data, not just in relation to employees, but also job applicants and former employees.
 The accountability principles under the GDPR will require greater control over data controllers and processors.
 This will significantly impact on how businesses manage staff data.

 Many organisations will see GDPR as a HR “thing”.
-To help HR professionals plan for GDPR we are running a half-day briefing in our Manchester office on Tuesday 16th January to provide you with practical guidance on the steps that HR should be taking to ensure compliance with the GDPR.
+To help HR professionals plan for GDPR we are running a free half-day briefing in our Newcastle office on Tuesday 6th February to provide you with practical guidance on the steps that HR should be taking to ensure compliance with the GDPR.

 What will be covered?